-Applications for the Free and Reduced Lunch Program are available at registration or any time during the school year.
-Applications may be turned in at any school office.
-You will be notified promptly whether you qualify so your child can begin receiving free or reduced lunches as soon as possible.
-It is important to give us your application before school starts so your child can, if approved, begin receiving free or reduced lunches from the beginning of the year.
+Applications for the Free and Reduced Meal Program are available at www.lunchapplication.com.
+You will be notified by email whether you qualify.
+It is important to apply before school starts so your child can, if approved, begin receiving free or reduced lunches from the beginning of the year.
+You must also have an application on file before the first day of school in order to qualify for fee waivers.

 A new application must be submitted each year since the program does not carry over from one year to the next.